Complete details regarding academic policies and procedures at The Juilliard School can be found in the Student Handbook on the Juilliard website.

 All applicants who have been newly admitted to Juilliard as well as all currently enrolled students must register in person during the registration periods as indicated in the academic calendar .
 They should be prepared to pay enrollment deposits and tuition according to the schedule of payments outlined in Tuition, Fees, and Expenses.
 Students must meet payment dates in order to proceed with registration.

 All students are expected to register on time and to begin classes as scheduled.
-Penalty for late registration is $50–$150.
-Late arrivals without notification are assessed the maximum penalty.
+Penalty for late registration is $250.
+Late arrivals without notification are assessed the same penalty.
 New students are not permitted to arrive late.

 All newly admitted students in the Music Division take mandatory placement tests at the beginning of the academic year in music theory, ear training, and other designated subjects.
+Undergraduate students in the Dance and Drama divisions are asked to take the English Essay exam.
 A brochure outlining the required tests and suggested texts for study will be sent to all admitted students early in the summer.
 The tests are scheduled by the registrar on specific days prior to registration.
 Students must be present for all days of testing.

 Students enrolled in the bachelor’s degree programs may receive transfer credit for liberal arts electives as described below.
 Exemption from other requirements is evaluated only through placement examinations.
 Graduate students are not eligible for transfer credit.

 A maximum of 12 elective credits in liberal arts may be transferred from an accredited college or university.
 The following guidelines apply: 1) the course must be taken during the student’s college years — courses taken while in high school are not eligible; 2) the course must be an eligible elective as determined by the registrar; 3) the grade must be at least C; and 4) the student must provide the registrar with an official transcript.